 Furthermore, Emirates permits travelers to bring up to 15 personal electronic devices (PEDs), including smartphones, tablets, and laptops.
 As long as they are turned off, you can transport them in either checked or carry-on luggage.
 It’s worth noting that the lithium metal content of these gadgets’ batteries cannot surpass 2 grams.

-In addition, the Watt-hour rating of lithium-ion batteries must not exceed 100Wh, similar to power banks.
+In addition, the Watt-hour rating of lithium-ion batteries should not be over 100Wh, similar to power banks.
 It is also possible to obtain approval for lithium batteries with a capacity of no more than 160Wh and a lithium content of no more than 8 grams.
 Moreover, devices incorporating non-spillable batteries must not exceed 12V in voltage and 100Wh in watt-hour rating.

-Regarding the collapsible mobility aids with lithium-ion batteries, the lithium-ion battery must be removed and carried in the cabin.
-The batteries for such a wheelchair must not exceed 300Wh, or for a device equipped with two batteries required for operation, each battery must not exceed 160Wh.
-A maximum of one extra spare battery not exceeding 300Wh or two spares each not exceeding 160Wh each can be carried in the cabin.
+Regarding the collapsible mobility devices that work with lithium-ion batteries, the lithium-ion batteries need to be removed and taken into the cabin.
+The batteries for such a wheelchair should not be over 300Wh, or in case of a device that needs two batteries in order to work, each of the two batteries should not be larger than 160Wh.
+A maximum of a single spare battery of maximum 300Wh or two different spare batteries that are under 160Wh can be carried in the cabin.
 Also, permission is required before boarding.
 Wheelchairs or other similar mobility aid equipment powered by spillable batteries are also permitted.

 Why are airlines so concerned with batteries?